Clarke grad's unexpected journey reaps huge rewards

 “I panicked,” she said.
 “I was worried about getting my special-ed endorsement because I never got into the special-ed classroom.
 And I was worried about testing for my license because all the testing centers closed.”

-Theisen was able to complete her special-ed requirements through clinicals and was also able to take her licensing exam online.
+Theisen was able to complete her special-ed requirements through clinicals and also took her licensing exam online.

-She is planning to move to the Beloit/Janesville, Wis., area and is job hunting for her first teaching position.
+She plans to move to the Beloit/Janesville, Wis., area and is searching for her first teaching position.

-Alexis Bolgert, who was Theisen’s freshman roommate and is still close friends with Theisen, has returned to her native Roscoe, Ill., and is looking forward to having her friend just a short drive away.
+Alexis Bolgert, who was Theisen’s freshman roommate and close friend, has returned to her native Roscoe, Ill., and looks forward to having her friend just a short drive away.

 “Being a teacher is the perfect thing for Bailey,” she said.
 “She’s really the most amazing person, and I’m excited to see where her teaching career will take her.”